leohu97/ECE366-RecruitingPlatform/README.md

 - Maven, Spring

-This project uses the `Maven` project manager and `Spring` as the framework.
+This project uses the `Maven` project manager and `Spring` as the framework with a front-end build in `ReactJS`.

 To run the project, simply clone the project to a local directory and load the project with `IntelliJ IDEA`.